StefanoF/the-enhancer/README.md

 # The Enhancer
-A game about time allocation strategies, made in Unity.

 A management game where you take the control of **surprising resources** with the aim of **increasing wealth** and reduce poverty.

 I partecipate at the Github's Game Off 2019 Jam with this project and the  theme was **LEAPS AND BOUNDS**:I interpret it like "*giant steps forward*" or "*strides*" and in this game you need to find a strategy to progress toward the main goal.